open-feature/spec/specification/glossary.md

 ### Evaluation Context

 Context object for flag evaluation, which may contain information about the runtime environment, details of the transport method encapsulating the flag evaluation, the host, the client, the subject (user), etc. This data may be used as a basis for differential evaluation of feature flags based on rules that can be defined in the flag system.
 Context data may be provided by merging static global context, arguments to flag evaluation, and implicit language-dependant state propagation mechanisms (thread-local storage, promise chains, continuations, etc).

+### Transaction Context Propagator

+An SDK-compliant implementation which stores and returns transaction specific evaluation context.
+A transaction can be something like a thread or web request.

 ### Evaluating Flag Values